AdobeDocs/analytics.en/help/technotes/terms.md

   * The Channel variable, which populates the Site Sections dimension.
 See [Page variables](../implement/js-implementation/c-variables/page-variables.md) in the Implement user guide.
   * Marketing Channels, a component that helps understand how users arrive to your site.
 See [Marketing Channels](../components/c-marketing-channels/c-overview.md) in the Components user guide.
 * **Classification:** A feature in Adobe Analytics that allows the grouping of dimension values.
 See [Classifications](../components/c-classifications2/c-classifications.md) in the Components user guide.
+* **Clickmap:** No longer used.
+A legacy browser plug-in that shows what areas on your site were clicked on the most.
+This tool was retired in favor of Activity map.
 * **Clickstream data feed:** See Data feed.
+* **Cohort:** A group of people sharing common characteristics over a given period of time.
+See [What is Cohort Analysis?](../analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md) in the Analyze user guide.
+* **Collection server:** See Data collection server.
 * **Conversion variable:** Colloquially known as eVars.
 Stores a custom value, and preserves the variable value until it expires.
 See [Conversion variables](../components/c-variables/dimensionslist/reports-conversion.md) in the Components user guide.
 * **Correlation:** No longer used as a term; replaced with dimension breakdowns.
 In previous versions of Adobe Analytics, correlations granted the ability to break down traffic variables.
 See [Break down dimensions](../analyze/analysis-workspace/components/dimensions/t-breakdown-fa.md) in the Analyze user guide.
 * **Current data:** An option in some reports that allows the inclusion of recently collected data that hasn't fully processed yet.
 See [Current data](../analyze/reports-analytics/current-data.md) in the Analyze user guide.
 * **Custom link:** A type of hit that contains non-page view data.
 See the [s.tl() function](../implement/js-implementation/function-tl.md) in the Implement user guide.
 See also Hit.
 * **Customer attributes:** An Experience Cloud feature that allows the upload of attribute data.
 See [Customer attributes](https://docs.adobe.com/content/help/en/core-services/interface/customer-attributes/attributes.html) in the Core Services user guide.
 * **Customer support delegate:** A designated user authorized to interact directly with Adobe Customer Care.
 See [Customer support delegates](https://helpx.adobe.com/experience-cloud/supported-users.html) in the Experience Cloud Knowledgebase.
+* **Data collection server:** Adobe-owned servers that receive and process data.
+Image requests are sent to Adobe's data collection servers for use in reporting.
 * **Data connectors:** A complete development solution that allows a third party to automate the uploading of data into Adobe Analytics.
 Customers of that third party can use a data connector to enrich their data in Adobe Analytics.
 Most data connectors use a similar workflow used in Data Sources.
 See Data Connectors in the Import user guide.
 * **Data feed:** A raw data export that lists every hit as a row and variables as separate columns.
 Most commonly used to export Adobe Analytics data to a third-party database.
 See [Data feeds](../export/analytics-data-feed/c-getstarted/data-feed-overview.md) in the Export user guide.
 * **Data sources:** Allows a user to upload data from a file into Adobe Analytics.
 The file is typically pulled from an FTP site.
 See [Data Sources](../import/c-data-sources/datasrc-home.md) in the Import user guide.